-Our repeaters use the Peak Radio Association club call sign under agreement.
+Our repeaters use the Peak Radio Association *name* under agreement.
 However, PRA does not own, operate or control the system.
-System management, maintenance & operating practices are are handled by Chris, AB7BS in a cooperation with other silent partners.
+System ownership, maintenance & operations are handled by Chris, AB7BS in cooperation with other silent partners & control operators.
 Occasionally, PRA does help with system repairs if asked.
 All of this combined effort makes this network possible and we THANK YOU!

 Over the years, some operators ask if a large repeater system operates differently then a local repeater does.
 The short answer is YES.
 However, for the most part, its pretty simple.
-The below document is to cover all basis but for most of you, its nothing more then a refresh of what you already know.
-Items listed in RED, are operating practices that we have in place because of our system size.
+The below document is a attempt cover all basis but for most of you, its nothing more then a refresh of what you already know and COMMON SENSE!

-All licensed operators are welcome to use any W7PRA repeater for normal day to day communications.
+All licensed operators are welcome to use any W7PRA/AB7BS repeater for normal day to day communications.
 You don’t have to be a member to utilize the repeater system, however, we do encourage all users to become a member of PRA.
 By becoming a supporting member, you directly support the club & repeater system in helping us maintain each repeater.
 To become a member, please join us at a monthly meeting to begin the application process.
-If you or your group wishes to schedule weekly usage of the repeaters for emergency or social nets, please submit in writing your request at a PRA monthly meeting.
-Normally, the repeater owner performs basic repairs on their own.
-There are times that larger, more costly repairs are required and the club will typically help fund those if requested.
+You can also join online.
+If you or your group wishes to schedule weekly usage of the repeaters for emergency or social nets, please contact Chris, AB7BS using the info at the bottom of this page.

 Daily Repeater Operation:

-PRA promotes family oriented repeater use and all users should be courteous at all times.
+PRA promotes family oriented repeater use and all users WILL be courteous at all times.
 Please follow good practices along with current FCC Part 97 Rules & Regulations.

 PLEASE, don’t quick key.
 Allow time for the repeater to drop and others to join or clear.
 This is the most critical policy – otherwise it will block operators out.